 Arrive in time for the volunteer briefing so you do not cause more harm than help!
-It can be a magical experience walking up and down a moonlit beach under a starry sky listening to crashing waves scanning the sand for egg laying turtles.
+It can be a magical experience walking up and down a moonlit beach under a starry sky listening to crashing waves scanning the sand for egg-laying turtles.

 Tourists are also welcome to join the sunset hatchling release.

 At dusk, locals and tourists alike arrive at the turtle conservation base.
 If any eggs have hatched that day, a location is chosen for the release.
-Different locations along the 4 kilometre long Playa Junquillal beach are chosen so the predatory birds do not become accustomed to one particular location.
+Different locations along the 4 kilometres long Playa Junquillal beach are chosen so the predatory birds do not become accustomed to one particular location.

 Everyone ride shares if the release location is any distance away from the main beach – in our car, there were multiple nationalities and ages, all here purely to help the hatchlings enter the sea.